-Empowering smallholder women coffee farmers with business development resources to provide and strengthen economic opportunities for women in the La Legua community.
+Empowering coffee farmers in the La Legua community with business development and resources to strengthen economic opportunities for women.

 Women coffee farmers in Costa Rica earn 40% less than their male counterparts and are more excluded from access to valuable information and market opportunities.
-These communities have also faced significant challenges due to COVID-19 such as a 75% loss of annual income, reduced funds for children’s education and family healthcare, and increased food insecurity.
+These communities are also still recovering from significant income losses due to challenges from the pandemic.

-Globally, there are 248 million smallholder women farmers, the majority of whom live in rural areas and farm on less than 5 acres of land.
+Globally, women account for approximately 70% of the labor in coffee production—including operating 20-30% of coffee farms globally—and yet wide gender gaps remain in terms of access to resources such as credit, land, or technical assistance.
+There are approximately 248 million smallholder women farmers operating around the world, the majority of whom live in rural areas and farm on less than 5 acres of land.
 Despite their heavy involvement on farms, women’s ability to succeed as farmers and business leaders are limited and they are exposed to greater risks of poverty: 68% of them earn barely earn enough to sustain their families.

 In Costa Rica, women coffee farmers earn 40% less than their male counterparts and face significant challenges in accessing proper training and information that will help improve the productivity, quality, and income from their harvests.
 This is largely because women lack access to direct markets with buyers who can pay a higher price for their coffee.
 They also have little to no peer support or guidance with their work, nor do they have easy access to social resources for counseling or mental health support.
 In addition, because they mostly live in rural areas, these communities of women experience higher rates of domestic violence.